 How Does Online Therapy for Trauma and Abuse-Related PTSD Work?

 Online-based therapy for trauma and abuse-related PTSD is delivered in a web-based format incorporating one or more digital methods of communication.
-Larger online mental health providers feature availability 24 hours a day, 7 days a week, via face-to-face video conferencing, phone calls, and text messaging.
+Larger online and mental health care providers feature availability 24 hours a day, 7 days a week, via face-to-face video conferencing, phone calls, and text messaging.
 Many also utilize an app, making all documentation pertaining to therapy sessions easily accessible in one centralized location.

 Online PTSD therapy is able to cast a wider net and reach many individuals who otherwise would have been unable to seek help.
-Unlike their brick and mortar counterparts, online therapy saves its participants time and money by eliminating the need to commute to in-person sessions with a licensed therapist.
-All sessions can be rendered from the comfort and safety of a person’s home, which is an important consideration for individuals who struggle with social anxiety that may also be tied to their PTSD experience.
+Unlike their brick and mortar counterparts, the online therapy platform saves its participants time and money by eliminating the need to commute to in-person sessions with a licensed therapist.
+All sessions can be rendered from the comfort and safety of a person’s home, which is an important consideration for individuals who struggle with social anxiety trauma-related symptoms that may also be tied to their PTSD experience.

 In line with traditional therapy, the online treatment of PTSD can be done using a variety of proven, evidence-based methods.
-Virtual mental health professionals who specialize in PTSD therapy have years of training and clinical experience in their discipline to prepare them for the difficult conversations that may arise.
+Virtual, mental health treatment professionals who specialize in PTSD therapy have years of training and clinical experience in their discipline to prepare them for the difficult conversations that may arise.
 Cognitive-behavioral therapy (CBT) is a popular technique that has been largely successful for many.
-This form of short-term psychotherapy seeks to acknowledge a person’s negative thoughts, emotions, and behaviors in creating a basis for positive habit-forming and positive goal setting.
+This form of short-term psychotherapy seeks to acknowledge a person’s negative thoughts, emotions, and behaviors in creating a basis for positive habit-forming and positive goal-setting.
 For those with PTSD, it can be an empowering therapy method that trains individuals to regain control over their past traumas and self-regulate their thoughts and behaviors.

 What Makes It Effective?